Ambar

 Type: Heirloom

-Description: big pinkish-yellow fruit are round, flattened, and have light ribbing, skin cracks when ripe,
+Description: big pinkish-yellow fruit are round, flattened, and have light ribbing, skin cracks when ripe, flesh is dark yellow, can grow to over 100 lbs

 Cooking Uses:smooth watery flesh is very good for soup and cheesecake